JanBlazejczyk/tic-tac-toe/README.md

 # tic-tac-toe
 A game of tic-tac-toe to be played in a browser by two players

-Developed with Vanilla JS: it uses the [Revealing Module Pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript "Andy Osmani's Book") to encapsulate private methods and to avoid global scoped code:
+Developed with Vanilla JS: it uses the [Revealing Module Pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript "Andy Osmani's Book") to encapsulate private methods and to avoid global scoped code

 Styling-wise I used this project to get acquainted with SASS and its features like: